autopkg/bkerns-recipes/README.md

 ####TechSmithSnagit

-Download, Munki, and Pkg recipes for TechSmith Snagit.
+Download, JSS, Munki, and Pkg recipes for TechSmith Snagit.

 Munki and Pkg recipes include a preinstall script that removes an existing version prior to install, and a postinstall script that sets a number of first-run preferences.
 Also, the postinstall uses the optional SNAGIT_KEY input value to key the install with your registration key, if desired.